brunon80/brunon80/README.md

 - [Nextjs](https://nextjs.org/) - Frontend framework to be use with React on server side
 - [Typeorm](https://typeorm.io/) - TypeORM is an ORM that can run in many javascript environments
 - [React Native - Animations](https://reactnative.dev/docs/animations) - Building beautiful, rich, live interfaces
+- And how to become a good fron-tend tech leader 🎓

 # Hello World!! 🚀
 - 💬 Ask me about anything and everything!
 - 📫 How to reach me: message me at [Whatsapp](https://wa.me/+558599664490)
 - ⚡ Fun fact: I love meeting new people and eating food!
 - 💻 My web site https://brunorocha.netlify.app
-- 💬 Ping Me about #frontend, #backend, #developmenty, #tecnology, #speaking opportunity, #Marketing and anything you like
+- 💬 Ping Me about #frontend, #backend, #development, #tecnology, #speaking opportunity, #Marketing and anything you like
 ---